vechema/money-tracker/README.md

 A website used to keep track of my money.
 Node, Java, Maven, Angular, oh my!

+Hopeful use cases:
+* All transactions
+* Spending in X date range
+* Income in X date range
+* Spending by category
+* Spending by location
+* Payments of CC
+* Specials - cash back, interest

 ## Client

 Angular 8 to create frontend and beautiful user experience